 Swap your comfy travel clothes for some new, clean attire.

 You did your nightly routine before the red-eye flight.
 Now, do your morning routine!
 Sticking to habits helps trick your mind into thinking you got a full night’s rest.
 After all, it is the start of a new day!

-Dehydration can make feelings of jet lag worse, so make sure to keep yourself hydrated throughout the day.
+Dehydration can worsen feelings of jet lag, so keep yourself hydrated throughout the day.

 * We will never share your details with any third party